 His next opportunity in sports came in 1968, this time calling Hawaii Islanders Pacific Coast League baseball games for KHVH-TV in Honolulu.
 Michaels also called play-by-play for University of Hawaii sports games and was named Hawaii’s 1969 Sportscaster of the Year.

-In 1972, while covering the MLB’s Cincinnati Reds, Michaels got the opportunity to call the World Series for NBC Sports.
-Two years later, Michaels left the Reds to join the broadcast team for the San Francisco Giants, during which the broadcaster kept his composure during a literal earthquake.
+In 1972, while covering Major League Baseball’s Cincinnati Reds, Michaels got the opportunity to call the World Series for NBC Sports.
+Two years later, Michaels left the Reds to join the MLB broadcast team for the San Francisco Giants, during which the broadcaster kept his composure during a literal earthquake.

 The American broadcaster’s first foray into National Football League game commentary came in 1973, under unfortunate circumstances.
 Michaels was brought into call play-by-play for the NFL season-finale between the Houston Oilers and Cincinnati Bengals.
 Originally Bill Enis was set to call the game, but he passed away from a heart attack two days prior.